skagedal/blog.skagedal.tech/_drafts/16-habit-tracker-listing-your-achievements.md

 We could of course totally put HTML together in code instead.
 That can get rather tedious as well, though, but there are libraries that help. [j2html](https://j2html.com/) looks pretty nice.
 It has a functional interface, which is nice in some ways, but often I feel that a imperative, "DSL" syntax like the ones you can do in languages like Kotlin or Swift work better for building documents and UI:s.
 Although I got to say that [kotlinx.html](https://github.com/kotlin/kotlinx.html) looks kind of ugly.
 [This approach](https://github.com/benjiman/java-html-dsl2) in Java with lambdas everywhere is interesting, also I was not aware that you could use `$` as a variable name in Java!

-Honestly though, the best approach for this of problem, combining readability, flexibility and (looking for a word - the state of something being igennkännbart?) is probably when you can truly mix the host programming language with the markup.
+Honestly though, the best approach for this of problem, combining readability, flexibility and recognizability is probably when you can truly mix the host programming language with the markup.
 PHP got this (and only this) right, and I find this aspect of [React](https://reactjs.org/) (with JSX) to work really well.

 But this is fine!
 This will be fine.
 Nothing wrong with learning a little language.
 I like languages.